Stolen Voices, Buried Secrets

 Stolen Voices, Buried Secrets is an American true crime television series on the Investigation Discovery Network.
 The program is different from other true-crime series because the murders are portrayed from the omniscient point-of-view of the victim using "fictionalized dialogue".
 While the all-seeing narrator knows who was responsible, the series allows viewers to piece together who is the culprit based on clues from investigators, family and friends as each story unfolds.
 Stolen Voices, Buried Secrets has been compared to the 2009 film The Lovely Bones in which a 13-year-old girl is murdered and views from heaven as her family copes with the tragedy.
 The program is known as I Was Murdered in the United Kingdom, and at the beginning of the third season, which began airing in 2013, the show adopted that title.

-The show has ended and has not produced any further episodes since season 3.
+The series ran for three seasons, ending in September 2012.